 My research lies at the intersection of comparative politics and political economy, with a focus on formal political institutions and their effects on representation, economic policies, and citizen welfare.
 My research frequently combines advanced statistical methods and archival research, especially using primary source material and historical data from Western Europe and North America.

-My dissertation project analyzes why national politicians reform local electoral institutions and how these changes affect national politicians, local politicians, and the population they are meant to represent.
-I am particularly interested in the interplay between different levels of aggregation in politics and how reforms to one level can have dramatic spillover effects on another.
+My book project analyzes why national politicians reform local electoral institutions and how these changes affect national politicians, local politicians, and the population they are meant to represent.
+I am particularly interested in the interplay between different levels of aggregation in politics and how reforms to one level can have dramatic effects on other levels.